Thursday, November 21, 2024

 Mohamed Hamdan Daglo "Hemetti"

-August 31, 2024 (KHARTOUM) The head of Sudan’s Rapid Support Forces (RSF) has ordered his troops to protect civilians and ensure aid reaches those affected by the ongoing conflict with the Sudanese army, a statement said on Thursday.
+August 31, 2024 (KHARTOUM) – The head of Sudan’s Rapid Support Forces (RSF) ordered his troops on Saturday to protect civilians and ensure aid access, a move met with cautious optimism by the U.S. special envoy for Sudan given the paramilitary group’s history of alleged abuses.

-The RSF has been battling the army since April 2023 in a war that has created a major humanitarian crisis.
-The paramilitary group has been accused of widespread abuses, including the occupation of hospitals and other civilian infrastructure.
+The RSF has been battling the Sudanese army since April 2023, triggering a major humanitarian crisis.
+The paramilitary group faces accusations of widespread atrocities, including the occupation of hospitals and other civilian infrastructure.

-The statement said the directive aimed to fulfil the RSF’s commitments made in talks in Jeddah and Manama on protecting civilians and ensuring aid access.
+Hemedti called on his troops to adhere to international humanitarian law, warning of accountability for violations.
+The statement said the directive aimed to fulfil the RSF’s commitments made in talks in Jeddah and Manama regarding civilian protection and aid access.

-Last week, the United States and Saudi Arabia, who have been mediating between the warring sides, said they had secured assurances from both the army and the RSF to allow aid to Darfur to pass through two key crossings into the country.
+Last week, the United States and Saudi Arabia, mediators in the conflict, secured assurances from both the army and the RSF to allow aid to Darfur to pass through two key crossings.

 The envoy’s statement comes amid the ongoing conflict in Sudan, which has caused a severe humanitarian crisis.
-The international community has repeatedly called for all parties to the conflict to respect international humanitarian law and allow unhindered access for aid organizations.
+The international community continues to call for all parties to respect international humanitarian law and allow unhindered access for aid organizations.

-The RSF’s new directive has been met with mixed reactions, with some observers expressing hope that it could lead to a reduction in violence against civilians.
-However, others remain sceptical, pointing to the RSF’s past actions and the difficulty of enforcing such a directive in a chaotic conflict zone.
+The RSF’s new directive has been met with mixed reactions, with some observers expressing hope for a reduction in violence against civilians.
+However, others remain sceptical, citing the RSF’s past actions and the challenge of enforcing such a directive in a chaotic conflict zone.